Russia to restrict Facebook access for 'censoring' its media | Technology

 Moscow said on Friday it was partially limiting access to Meta Platforms Inc's Facebook, accusing it of "censoring" Russian media, the latest in a series of steps against U.S. social media giants and announced a day after Russia invaded Ukraine.
 Russia has been trying to exert tighter control over the internet and big tech for years, something critics say threatens individual and corporate freedom, and is part of a wider crackdown against outspoken opponents of the Kremlin.

-Meanwhile, U.S. Senator Mark Warner on Friday called on Facebook, YouTube and other social media services to focus on stopping misuse by Russia and Russia-linked entities.
+Meta, which has long been under pressure to combat misinformation, partners with outside fact-checkers, including Reuters, which assess some content for veracity.
+Meta says that content rated false, altered or partly false is shown to fewer users.
+Clegg said "ordinary Russians" were using Meta's apps to "express themselves and organize for action" and that the company wanted them to continue to do so.

+Facebook, YouTube and others have a duty to ensure their social media platforms are not misused by Russia and Russia-linked entities, U.S. Senator Mark Warner said in a letter to the companies' chief executive officers.
 Each company has "a clear responsibility to ensure that your products are not used to facilitate human rights abuses, undermine humanitarian and emergency service responses, or advance harmful disinformation," he said.

-Clegg said "ordinary Russians" were using Meta’s apps to "express themselves and organize for action" and that the company wanted them to continue to do so.
-Moscow has also increased pressure on domestic media, threatening to block reports that contain what it describes as "false information" regarding its military operation in Ukraine, where Russian missiles were pounding Kyiv and families cowered in shelters.

-It was not immediately clear what Russia's restrictions on Facebook would involve.
-Last year Moscow slowed down the speed of Twitter in a punitive move.
-"In accordance with the decision of the General Prosecutor's Office, starting from Feb.
-25, partial access restrictions are being imposed by Roskomnadzor on the Facebook social network," the regulator, Roskomnadzor, said in a statement.

 Meta has already irked Russia's authorities.
 Moscow routinely fines the company small sums for what it says is a failure to delete illegal content quickly enough.
-In December, it issued a much bigger fine of 2 billion roubles ($24.27 million) for what it described as a repeated failure to delete content.
+In December, it issued a much bigger fine of 2 billion roubles ($24 million) for what it described as a repeated failure to delete content.
+It has also fined Google, Twitter and TikTok.

 ($1 = 82.3984 roubles)